Prag8855/aab/content/guides/driving-licence.md

 This information is in the letter you got from the Bürgeramt in step 4.

-### Get your driving licence by mail
+### Get your driving licence by post

-If you paid the 5€ fee, and your letter says you should get the plastic driving licence by mail, you just need to wait.
+If you paid the 5€ fee, and your letter says you should get the plastic driving licence by post, you just need to wait.
 The licence is sent by [registered mail](/glossary/Einschreibebrief), so you are guaranteed to receive it.[^10][^16]

 ### Pick up the plastic licence from the Fahrerlaubnisbehörde